bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 }
 ```

-To draw shapes in our game we use [ShapeRenderer](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/graphics/glutils/ShapeRenderer.html) from LibGDX combined with the `use` extension function LibKTX comes with...
+First things first.
+We need to clear the screen (`cleanScreen`) so we don't get multiple frames at once.
+To draw shapes in our game we use [ShapeRenderer](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/graphics/glutils/ShapeRenderer.html) from LibGDX combined with the `use` extension function from LibKTX.
+LibKTX has countless of extension functions and this is where some of the magic comes from.
+Using only LibGDX we would have to use start a drawing by `renderer.begin()`, do some drawing, and finishing it up by calling `renderer.end()`.
+LibKTX simplify this and it comes with a huge range of improvements over LibGDX when using Kotlin.
+Check out the [official site](https://libktx.github.io/) for more examples.

 # Putting it all together